-Pancako.io is the another amazing web application to get more out of Dropbox.
+Pancako.io is another amazing web application to get more out of Dropbox.
 Want to create your own personal website on Dropbox?
-Then Pancako is what you are looking for.
-You can easily create simple HTML sites using Pancako and sync with your Dropbox account.
-Pancake reads files from your Dropbox folder, and makes them available from the web.
+Then Pancake is what you are looking for.
+You can easily create simple HTML sites using Pancake and sync with your Dropbox account.
+Pancake reads files from your Dropbox folder and makes them available from the web.

 Sign up for this service from here.

-Regularly backing up your WordPress site may save you from more than one inevitable occurrences like update problems, intrusion, attacks and hacks.
+Regularly backing up your WordPress site may save you from more than one inevitable occurrences like update problems, intrusion, attacks, and hacks.
 But if you do this manually, it can take time and can be tedious work.
-So automatically backing up your site seems to be a good idea and automatic scheduled backups seem to be a better idea.
+Automatically backing up your site seems to be a good idea and automatic scheduled backups seem to be a better idea.

-The good news is that various WordPress plugins already exist to take automatic scheduled backups of your WordPress site.
+The good news is that various WordPress plugins already exist to take your WordPress site’s automatic scheduled backups.

 That’s all.
 If you enjoyed this article, Follow us and Subscribe to our newsletter and get daily updates to your Inbox.